 10. GO ANTIQUE SHOPPING AT GALERIAS PIQUER

 As I’ve mentioned, El Rastro has to be one of the most popular markets in Madrid.
 But there’s one part of it that’s completely overlooked even though it’s right under people’s noses – the complex of Galerias Piquer.
+I discovered it on an amazing Spanish Instagram account called ‘Secretos de Madrid’ and immediately fell in love.

 If you look to your side at the right corner, you’ll see the entrance to this gorgeous patio, which is surrounded by antique shops.
 It’s the perfect spot to escape the crowds, see some impressive items like old chandeliers and marble sculptures, and take some beautiful pictures.